What Causes Commercial Odors?

 Body Odors

-An issue you don’t always consider is body odor.
-Unfortunately, when many individuals go through a space over time, the space tends to hang onto body odors, such as those caused by sweat.
+An issue you might not immediately consider is body odor.
+Unfortunately, when many individuals move through a space over time, the space tends to hang onto body odors, such as those caused by sweat.
 The room itself can hang onto these odors, or they can be absorbed by furniture and fabrics.

-Meanwhile, if you ran the assisted living facility from the beginning, the smell might be in the air, but it’s also probably clinging to fabrics.
-Just think about people sitting on the same couches every day—after a bit, their sweat will seep into the couch, giving it that distinctive odor.
+Meanwhile, if you ran the assisted living facility from the beginning of the article, the smell might be in the air, but it’s also probably clinging to fabrics.
+Just think about people sitting on the same couches every day—after a bit, their sweat will seep into the couches, giving them that distinct odor.

-This is an extreme example, but the same goes for other bodily fluids in your facility.
-And when people walk in and smell other people’s bodily fluids, chances are that they’re not going to hang around.
+This is an extreme example, but the same goes for other body odors in your facility.
+And when people walk in and smell other people’s icky bodily substances, chances are that they’re not going to stick around.

 Mold & Mildew Odors